 Often the products success depends completely on company "time to market" ability.
 As hinted by the broken curves in the figure, both sales volume and profit is strongly reduced by delayed market introduction.

-Since product development often is performed in projects it is customary in textbooks to introduce a model called the project triangle that can look like the figure to the right.
+Project triangel Since product development often is performed in projects it is customary in textbooks to introduce a model called the project triangle that can look like the figure to the right.
 There is always time in one corner; budget in another and in the third there may stand quality, function or result.
 Then it is stressed that one cannot have it all; one or two corners will have to be scarified more or less.

 After the previous discussion of product development and its prerequisites, I hope that you see how poorly the project triangle metaphor performs.
 A more truthful picture of reality is shown in the figure that shows how business opportunity drives the process.
+Business puts demands on time (time to market, competitors activities, etc), and technology must deliver a product with the functions required by the business opportunity.
+Technology in its turn makes demands on time, since it takes time to develop a product and the budget must suffice for the technical development that the business requires.

 Limitations in time and budget balance and decide how technology and business develops.